 Wheeling is a medium-sized city located in the state of West Virginia.
-With a population of 27,648 people and 14 constituent neighborhoods, Wheeling is the fifth largest community in West Virginia.
-Wheeling has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 26,391 people and 16 constituent neighborhoods, Wheeling is the fifth largest community in West Virginia.
+Much of the housing stock in Wheeling was built prior to World War II, making it one of the older and more historic cities in the country.

-The per capita income in Wheeling in 2010 was $26,291, which is wealthy relative to West Virginia, and upper middle income relative to the rest of the US.
-This equates to an annual income of $105,164 for a family of four.
+The per capita income in Wheeling in 2018 was $29,555, which is upper middle income relative to West Virginia, and middle income relative to the rest of the US.
+This equates to an annual income of $118,220 for a family of four.
 However, Wheeling contains both very wealthy and poor people as well.

 The people who call Wheeling home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wheeling residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Wheeling include Irish, Italian, English, and Polish.
+Important ancestries of people in Wheeling include German, Irish, English, Italian, and Polish.

 The most common language spoken in Wheeling is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Tagalog.